 Explore the API marketplace and find the API of your interest, then you can subscribe to defined plans.

 Once subscribed, you can use the application credentials to call the API.

-The API provides an implementation of the Berlin Group version 1.3 API, which might be updated when new versions of the specification are released.
+The API provides an implementation of the Berlin Group for both versions 1.3 and 1.3.6, which might be updated when new versions of the specification are released.
 Details about implementation choices and supported features are listed in the paragraphs below.